bttmly/redisched/README.md

 # redisched

-Lua scripts that implement a simple, cancellable, delayed-job interface on top of Redis.
-Also includes a basic Node.js client that uses these scripts via the Redis [`EXEC`](http://redis.io/commands/exec) command.
+`redisched` is a small collection Lua scripts that implement a simple, cancellable, delayed-job interface on top of Redis.
+This repo includes a basic Node.js client that uses these scripts via the Redis [`EXEC`](http://redis.io/commands/exec) command.
 However, The Lua scripts are general-purpose can be used by a client written in any programming language.
 Many common Redis clients expose an ergonomic interface for scripting.

 ### Scripts/methods